Put these entertaining family-friendly shows on your watch list this summer.

 This wholesome series is based on the book of the same name where tweens experiment with recipes that have magical consequences on everyone around them.
 It's a mystery series that's just entertaining enough for adults to enjoy alongside kids of any age.
 One thing parents rave about is seeing respectful kids onscreen, bucking the trend of sassy littles backtalking their way through each episode.
 But it's the sweet moments where kids grow personally that make the series so fun to watch all the way through.
 Available on Amazon Prime.

 Starting with the sad premise of children who've lost their parents, this series starring Neil Patrick Harris might be best for kids of about eight and up.
 Fantastical effects are just spooky enough to thrill without any actual violence.
 But in the end, it's resilient kids who stick together and save each other, that brings this beloved book series to life on the small screen.
+With three seasons and tons of surprising cameo performances along the way, the entire family will love the adventurous tale of the Baudelaire orphans.
 Available on Netflix.

 - What to Binge Watch With Young Daughters ›